 How to fix it

-Sometimes, underextrusion will appear even when printing two exact print jobs with the same materials and configurations.
-Take into account that underextrusion also depends on the filament and room humidity, room temperature, and manufacturing defects.
+- Take into account that underextrusion also depends on the filament and room humidity, room temperature, and manufacturing defects.

 To prevent other issues with our filaments, check the following tips and tricks articles for each material:

 The bowden and the filament are in constant friction.
 Occasionally an excess of friction can stop the filament and cause underextrusion.
 Check the bowden and whether it is bent or has a bad shape.